HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 ### Built-in AI APIs

-As of 2025, only a subset of these APIs is available outside of experimental contexts: _LanguageDetector_, _Translator_, _Summarizer_, and _Prompt_.
-Other built-in AI capabilities—such as _Writer_, _Rewriter_, and _Proofreader_—remain experimental, requiring additional setup and operating under temporary or limited token-based constraints.
+As of 2025, only a subset of these APIs is available outside of experimental contexts: _LanguageDetector_, _Translator_, _Summarizer_, and _Prompt_ (limited to extensions).
+Other built-in AI capabilities—such as the regular _Prompt_ API, _Writer_, _Rewriter_, and _Proofreader_—remain experimental, requiring additional setup and operating under temporary or limited token-based constraints.
 This distinction is important when interpreting usage data, as experimental features are less likely to appear in production websites.

 <figure>